lauramog/products-api/README.md

 ## :wrench: Installation

+Ensure [Docker](https://www.docker.com/get-started/)is installed locally

-You will need to create a virtual environment with python min 3.10.
+You will need to create a virtual environment with python min 3.10:
 ```shell
 python -m venv venv
 ```